How much does it cost to start a nonprofit?

 Trust your mission

-Trust that your mission can help you earn money by connecting on a personal level with possible contributors.
+Trust that your mission can help you earn money by connecting personally with possible contributors.
 If they know and understand your goal, they will be more likely to help you achieve it.
-With more volunteers and donors by your side, the process of becoming a nonprofit will seem like less of a burden and more like you already have nonprofit status.
+With more volunteers and donors by your side, becoming a nonprofit will seem less of a burden and more like you already have nonprofit status.

 Use the Buddy System